Crouching Moron, Hidden Badass: They are all always bickering and committing mistakes, but unlike what you'd expect

-Only Sane Man: He is the only one in the group to almost always keep a non-nonsense attitude, often trying to reason the others when they display sillyness or lack of teamwork (and he often succeeds through intimidation).
+Only Sane Man: He is the only one in the group to almost always keep a non-nonsense attitude, often trying to reason the others when they display silliness or lack of teamwork (and he often succeeds through intimidation).

 Redheaded Hero: Literally; his hair isn't the only part red, his whole skin is.

-Weaksauce Weakness: He hates stairs, as his clumsyness makes them hard to descent for him.
+Weaksauce Weakness: He hates stairs, as his clumsiness makes them hard to descent for him.
 The narrator refers to them as his kryptonite.

 Younger than They Look: He is the tallest and the wisest of the group, yet he states in his presentation he isn't even adult yet.

 An Elven bard level 11.
-Cynical and pragmatic, Enoriel is infamous in-universe for often leaving his comrads to die to save his skins, and has seen more than 50 Player Characters die in front of him.
+Cynical and pragmatic, Enoriel is infamous in-universe for often leaving his comrades to die to save his skins, and has seen more than 50 Player Characters die in front of him.
 He still is a competent fighter.

 Berserk Button: Has several, including touching his beard, touching his mithril ring (see Grave Robbing below) and hearing some innocent words which phonetically sounds like "Nain-Insult" ("Nain" is the French for "Dwarf").

 Baleful Polymorph: he gets accidentally turned into a talking wild goose after Roger and Moumoune made him drink his potion, mistaking it for a treatment.
 He gets better.

 Butt Monkey: The group despises him so much they were once willing to send him fight a Minotaurus in an attempt to get rid of him, and Zehirman punches him at least several times in almost every episode since his appearance.
 Granted, he seriously has it coming.